SuperOfficeDocs/superoffice-docs/user-guide/en/diary/create-follow-up.md

 Follow-ups may overlap each other.
 When you try to record an overlapping follow-up, the dialog has an exclamation mark ![icon][img2] next to the start and stop fields as a reminder (you can still record the follow-up).

 A suggestion for the first vacant time slot is shown.
-Click the proposed time to the right of **First available** if you want to select this time instead.
+Click the proposed time to the right of **First available** to select this time instead.

 Overlapping follow-ups are displayed in the **Diary** screen so that you can see part of each follow-up.